 Read how the Success Coach helped an employee in an emergency situation:

 “I have been a supervisor for 11 years and was struggling financially until I got connected to the WERN Success Coach.
-I was living on my relative’s kitchen floor, but Spike was able to help me locate affordable housing and recoup funds I had paid to previous apartment companies.
-Because of the support Spike was able to connect me to, I am now on my way toward financial freedom and was able to keep my employment.” – employee of local company
+I was living on my relative’s kitchen floor, but a Success Coach was able to help me locate affordable housing and recoup funds I had paid to previous apartment companies.
+Because of the support he was able to connect me to, I am now on my way toward financial freedom and was able to keep my employment.” – employee of local company

 What is the role of the Liaison?